skellis46/finger-pointing-moon/case-for-support.md

 ##### Know-how and technê

-One solution to the epistemic problem in practice-research has been to invoke the concepts of practical knowledge (technê) and know-how.[^techne] This work has rarely made it clear -- or maintained the clarity -- as to where understanding or knowledge is _located:_ in the work of art or with the researcher.
-Regardless, It also fails to distinguish know-how in practice-research from the kind of know-how present in any research discipline.
-Researc

-Borgdorff unequivocal in saying it's located in the art:
+One early solution to the epistemic problem in practice-research was to invoke the concepts of practical knowledge (technê) and know-how as a way of understanding artistic-research specific epistemics.[^techne] It has suffered from three problems: 1) This work has rarely made it clear where understanding or knowledge is _located:_ in the work of art or with the researcher.
+2) It has failed to distinguish know-how in practice-research from the kind of know-how present in any research discipline.
+That is, what is peculiar to the concept of know-how in artistic practice-research as compared with, for example, engineering or bioethics?
+3) It does not explicitly address change(s) as a consequence of research processes -- in any research process the question of what we understand or know differently as a consequence of that process is fundamental.

->With what kind of knowledge and understanding does research in the arts concern itself?
-And how does that knowledge relate to more conventional forms of scholarly knowledge?
-The short answer to the first question is: knowledge embodied in art practices (objects, processes).
-The answer to the second question will provide a closer understanding of what ‘embodied knowledge’ may be.[@borgdorff_debate_2006 p.13]

 [^techne]: This draws on the work of Aristotle, Ryle, Carr and Polanyi, and more recently Pakes.
 See Borgdorff for an overview.[-@borgdorff_debate_2006]

 ##### Apprehension

-- scrivener: shifts to role of the public/audience.
-- ellis
-- magee
+Scrivener wrote that the "art object does not embody a form of knowledge."[@stephen_scrivener_art_2002 n.p.]
+Yet Borgdorff stated that knowledge is "embodied in art practices (objects, processes)."[@borgdorff_debate_2006 p.13] Even in clear disagreement Borgdorff and Scrivener pushed the practice-research epistemic question towards the intrinsic end of the intrinsic-extrinsic continuum, and in doing so pulled the audience into the conflict.

+Curiously, even in disagreement, both scholars (inadvertently in Borgdorff's case) ended up focusing on the limits of the artefact in practice-research.

+In so doing they draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his detailed analysis of the role of apprehension in understanding an epistemology of practice-research.

+##### The work of the (art) work

+More recently ...
+Magee, Ellis - relativist. drawing on Borgdorff's later work.

 ##### Messiness

 - see that thing produced for overview

-write this following paragraph as lead in to next section.
-Borgdorff states that artistic research is concerned with knowledge embodied in artistic objects and processes.[@borgdorff_debate_2006] His summary is that the "distinctive character of art knowledge" is cognitive and rational, though non-conceptual and non-discursive.[@borgdorff_debate_2006 p.15]

-He suggests that practice-research's

-- borgdorff (debate, 2006) -- good overview
->The epistemological issue of the distinctive character of art knowledge is also addressed by phenomenology, by hermeneutics and by the cognitive sciences.[@borgdorff_debate_2006 p.14]

-Mention (for each) how they might touch on the extrinsic-intrinsic continuum

->In sum, the knowledge embodied in art, which has been variously analysed as tacit, practical knowledge, as ‘knowing-how’ and as sensory knowledge, is cognitive, though nonconceptual; and it is rational, though nondiscursive.
-The distinctive nature of the knowledge content has been analysed in depth in phenomenology, hermeneutics and cognitive psychology.[@borgdorff_debate_2006 p.15]
+These past efforts to describe an epistemology of practice-research reveal the complexity of the problem.
+There are effectively three _agents_ at play -- the artefact, the artist and the audience -- and the extent to which a scholar foregrounds the role of each has determined their position in attempting to understand the epistemic limits and possibilities of practice-research.
+What is shared is relativist constructivist framework: anything goes. relaxed attitude to truth (not surprising given the pomo epoch from whence it came).

+Mention Ingold here about truth.
+What can be said?
+What can't be said?
+What are the edges?
+The failures?
+How might the language of practice-research be radically re-shaped?

 ### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area